-Welcome readers, youth eco-activists, nature explorers, and budding totem mages to the Totem Magic website!
+Welcome readers, youth eco-activists, nature explorers, dancers, and budding totem mages to the Totem Magic website!

 I was inspired to write Totem Magic: Going MAD for kids ten and up for a few different reasons.
 The first one that comes to mind is that I am very concerned for the state of our natural world and especially the endangered species we share it with.
 Totem Magic: Going MAD weaves a fast-paced and fun story around the grim phenomena of climate change, habitat destruction, and endangered species by edu-taining you with real and imaginary environmental solutions and attitudes in a fictional world where endangered species have their own magical protectors (totem mages).

 I also wrote this book after noticing that many of the youth I work with aren’t connected to nature in a way that promotes compassion and stewardship.
 This “disconnected from nature” phenomenon was given a name by a sharp observer named Richard Louv.
 He called it nature deficient disorder (NDD).
 NDD is a modern affliction caused by the indoor childhood epidemic.
 In other words, kids are spending more time than ever indoors—in front of electronic screens—and less time outdoors exploring and playing in nature.
 The more I work with the victims of an indoor childhood, the more I want to inspire them to make discoveries in nature and enjoy free-play outdoors in a way similar to my own fun and adventurous childhood.
 So I decided to mitigate NDD by engaging youth out in nature through my work with the California Conservation Corps and by doing some creative storytelling.